xddxdd/blog/source/_posts/en/article/modify-website/replace-jenkins-with-drone-ci.lantian/index.md

 An actual example can be found [at this commit in my Dockerfiles repo](https://github.com/xddxdd/dockerfiles/blob/4268d0f076ee76efdff670e2f9b0dae5961a968f/.drone.jsonnet).

 But since Drone runs builds in containers, and containers are somewhat slow to start, handling 112 pipelines alone needs tens of minutes, even if all jobs quit immediately.
-Therefore, [I adjusted the Dockerfiles repo configuration to run one pipeline for each architecture](https://github.com/xddxdd/dockerfiles/blob/master/.drone.jsonnet), and determine images to be built from the commit message.
+Therefore, [I adjusted the Dockerfiles repo configuration to run one pipeline for each architecture](https://github.com/xddxdd/dockerfiles/blob/master/.drone.jsonnet), and to determine the images to be built from the commit message.
 In this case, only 8 pipelines are needed, and the execution time for an empty job won't be too long.